Find Affordable College Courses

 $20,500 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Lee University are $20,500 a year.
+In-state tuition fees for undergraduate students at Lee University are $20,500 per year.
 After completing their degree, health science graduates from Lee University carry an average student debtload of $27,000.

 Full Health Sciences & Services at Lee University Report